MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Create a set of email management settings for a mobile device that uses an Exchange Server connector.

 ### [New-CMExchangeConnectorGeneralSetting](New-CMExchangeConnectorGeneralSetting.md)
-Create an exchange connector general setting.
+Creates an exchange connector general setting.

 ### [New-CMExchangeConnectorPasswordSetting](New-CMExchangeConnectorPasswordSetting.md)
 Add new password settings to a Exchange Server connector in Configuration Manager.